Youssef-Ashraf71/Fibonacci-of-Nth-Blog/README.md

 }
 ```

-# 2-Using Dynamic Programming(memoisation conecpt)
+# 2-Using Dynamic Programming(memoization conecpt)
 ## Theory
 * from the definition `Fn = Fn-1 + Fn-2` we can easily calculate the nth fibonacci number.
 ### Top Down